Best External Microphone for Canon EOS 80D

 Frequently Asked Questions

-Does the Canon 80D have a microphone input?
+Does the Canon 80D have a microphone jack?

-Yes, the Canon EOS 80D features a dedicated 3.5mm stereo microphone jack located on the side of the body.
-This allows it to work with almost any standard on-camera shotgun or lavalier microphone.
-It also features a headphone jack, which is vital for monitoring your audio levels in real-time to ensure you aren’t clipping or picking up unwanted interference during your shoot.
+Yes, the Canon EOS 80D features a standard 3.5mm TRS microphone input located on the side of the body.
+This allows it to work with almost all standard on-camera shotgun microphones and lavalier systems.
+It also includes a headphone jack, which is vital for monitoring your audio levels in real-time to ensure you aren’t peaking or picking up unwanted interference during your shoot.

-How do I stop the “hissing” sound in my 80D videos?
+How do I stop the “hiss” sound on my 80D audio?

-The “hissing” is usually electronic noise from the camera’s internal preamps.
-To fix this, go into the 80D’s sound recording menu and switch from “Auto” to “Manual.”
-Turn the camera’s gain down to the lowest possible setting (usually 1 or 2 clicks from the bottom).
-Then, use a microphone with a +20dB boost, like the Rode VideoMic Pro+, to provide a strong, clean signal to the camera.
+The “hiss” is usually caused by the 80D’s internal preamps working too hard.
+To fix this, go into the camera’s sound settings and switch from “Auto” to “Manual.”
+Turn the gain down to almost the lowest setting (usually one or two clicks from the bottom).
+Then, use a microphone with a built-in gain boost (like the +20dB setting on the Rode VideoMic Pro+) to provide the volume.

 Will these microphones block the flip-out screen?